Company Formation in Colombia

 Registering a company in Colombia involves several steps, which can be detailed as follows:

-• Choose a Legal Structure: Common structures include the Sociedad Anónima (S.A.), Sociedad por Acciones Simplificada (S.A.S.), and Sociedad de Responsabilidad Limitada (Ltda.).
+Selecting the appropriate company structure is crucial.
+Popular options include the Sociedad Anónima (SA), Sociedad por Acciones Simplificada (SAS company), and Sociedad de Responsabilidad Limitada (Ltda.).

 Step 3: Draft and Notarize Company Bylaws